SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

         var numberOfLegs: Int
     }

+*Rationale: This is different from Objective-C, where the root level of code blocks and braces in a class definition file is at the start of a line.
+However, the approach described here 'feels' right in Swift, and is consistent with the code insetting approach defined above for use wherever else code is contained within braces.*

 Superclasses should be indicated with a space on *both* sides of the colon.
 Method declarations should inset their contents by four spaces within their braces::

     class Quadrilateral : Shape {